Non-traditional homework activities can extend learning at home and build music advocacy for your program.

 Frequency of “Homework”

 Since our students have music 1-2 times per week, they GET to have homework about once every other week.
+My students look forward to homework nights and even cheer when I announce it is a homework day.

 No Grading Outside of Class